Posted on

 • If you wear heavy makeup or sunscreen, perform a double cleanse by first using an oil cleanser (e.g. Avène XeraCalm A.D Lipid-Replenishing Cleansing Oil) followed by a gentle water-based cleanser (e.g. Cetaphil Gentle Cleanser).

-Step 2: Klira Special
+Step 2: The Klira Special

 Depending on your SkinSize™, your personalised Klira formulation typically contains prescription-strength ingredients like tretinoin, azelaic acid, or peptides, which target specific skin concerns such as acne, hyperpigmentation, or signs of ageing.